jsd4026/tableland-partners-copilot-grok/docs/Guide.md

-TABLELAND COPILOT GUIDE — VERSION 7.2-GROK
+TABLELAND COPILOT GUIDE — VERSION 7.4-GROK

-Last Updated 2026-04-23 (revision b) | This is the Grok-native fork of the Tableland Copilot Guide, designed for Grok 4.3 and newer on SuperGrok Heavy.
+Last Updated 2026-04-23 (revision d) | This is the Grok-native fork of the Tableland Copilot Guide, designed for Grok 4.3 and newer on SuperGrok Heavy.
 Parallel version 6.4 exists for Claude; this file replaces all Claude-specific references with Grok equivalents.

+CHANGELOG v7.3 → v7.4 (revision d):
+• Removed Principle 6 (COPILOT DELIVERY SYSTEM) and Principle 7 (PRICING GUARDRAIL) from the Ops Mode mirror.
+These rules belong only in Jeffrey's personal Copilot, not in the public/member-facing version.
+They were added to v7.2 in error.
+A separate personal Operational Mode file will be built later and kept out of this public repo.
+• Remaining Ops Mode principles renumbered: 8→6, 9→7, 10→8, 11→9.
+• Ops Mode mirror re-synced to standalone file v1.4.

+CHANGELOG v7.2 → v7.3 (revision c):
+• Fixed an ordering conflict between Guide Retrieval Protocol ("DO THIS FIRST") and Conv prompt rename wording ("⚠️ STOP - RENAME FIRST").
+Grok was silently skipping the fetch because the pasted Conv prompt appeared more imperative.
+Resolved by: (a) adding explicit ORDERING rule to both Setup and Ops Mode (fetch runs silently BEFORE any visible response), and (b) softening Conv prompt wording from "Before doing ANYTHING else" to "Before any other visible action (Guide Retrieval runs silently first)".
+• Added ATTEMPT-DON'T-ASSUME rule to both Setup and Ops Mode: Grok must actually attempt the fetch before claiming failure.
+Prevents confabulation of "web browsing disabled" when the fetch hasn't been tried.
+• Both embedded mirrors re-synced to the new Setup Mode v1.2 and Operational Mode v1.3 standalone files.
+• Conv prompt header "⚠️ STOP - RENAME FIRST ⚠️" softened to "⚠️ RENAME BEFORE CONTENT ⚠️" across all 10 Conv prompts (0-9).

 CHANGELOG v7.1 → v7.2 (revision b):
 • Setup Mode and Operational Mode mirrors synced to the compressed v1.1 and v1.2 standalone files (respectively).
 Both embedded blocks now carry an explicit MIRROR NOTICE naming the standalone file as the source of truth.